Japan's 'Black Widow' to hang for murder

 "Even if I were executed tomorrow, I would die smiling," Kakehi told judges.

-But her lawyers reportedly plan to appeal to a higher court, suggesting the high-profile trial could yet drag on.
+After Tuesday's ruling, her lawyers immediately appealed to a higher court, suggesting the high-profile trial could yet drag on.